ssurucu/SWE544_2015Fall_Project2/README.md

 3) Commit:a05b709 08/01/2016 - Server - Client basic functions and protocol interfaces are defined

-4) Commit:         08/01/2016 - UI design completed and related files are added to the repo
+4) Commit:fdce351 08/01/2016 - UI design completed and related files are added to the repo

+5) Commit:         11/01/2016 - Server side Ticket and User classes are defined, when a client connects Server creates a ticket for the user with random number between 1-99